wagbeve/wagbeve.github.io/index.md

 ---
 layout: home
 title: WISDOM AGBEVE
-description: Student | Data Analytics, Finance & Business Strategy
+description: Data Analytics, Finance & Business Strategy

 motto: "The only impossible journey is the one you never begin."